 Despite the continuing uncertainties and challenges of the pandemic, Vicky Fox notes that the Court has made significant progress in all three areas.
 Case studies throughout the report demonstrate the impact our work is having.
 She notes that this work contributes to the Court’s ability to become a world leading institution in a way that adds value and contributes to the UK, the public and the economy.

 Supreme Court judgments and Permission to Appeal applications

 The report spotlights some of the most important and interesting cases that the UKSC and JCPC have heard.
 The report sets out how the UKSC heard 60 appeals and delivered 56 judgments between 1 April 2021 and 31 March 2022.
 The justices also determined 200 permission to appeal applications.

 Judicial Committee of the Privy Council

-The Judicial Committee of the Privy Council (JCPC), which is co-located with the Supreme Court and shares the Court's administration, heard 41 appeals during 2020-2021.
-The JCPC gave 31 judgments and determined 41 permission to appeal applications.
+The JCPC, which is co–located within the Supreme Court building and shares the Court's administration, heard 51 appeals, gave 34 judgments and determined 78 permission to appeal applications during 2021–2022.

-In financial terms, the Court's net operating cost increased slightly to £6,335k (from £6,133k in 2019-20).
-The accounts show that the Supreme Court and JCPC incurred total expenditure of £14,012k during 2020-21 (£7,345k of which was judicial and staff costs) and recouped almost £7,677k in court fees, contributions from the UK court services, and other income.
+In financial terms, the Court's net expenditure decreased slightly to £6,218k (from £6,335k in 2020–21).
+The accounts show that the UKSC and JCPC incurred total expenditure of £13,838k during 2021–22 (£7,303k of which was judicial and staff costs) and recouped almost £7,620k in court fees, contributions from the UK court services, and other income.
 The Statement of Comprehensive Net Expenditure represents the net total resources consumed during the year.
 The results for the year are set out in the Statement.

 The Report was presented to Parliament under Section 54(1) of the Constitutional Reform Act 2005.
 The accounts were presented to the House of Commons under Section 6(4) of the Government Resources and Accounts Act 2000.